matthiasGmayer/structural-independence-typst/no_residual/main.typ

 This lemma tells us, that when we change the distribution of $U_i$, we cannot change
 $P(A|Z)$ in the region ${i in.not history(X|Z)}$.
 This is a dual notion to the dependance of history.
-This motivates the following definition.
+This motivates the following definitions.

 == The random index set of irrelevance